-Fig. 1.8 shows the time delay between two regional messages RI_F and RI_B in the two-directional data propagation scheme.
+Fig. 1.10 shows the time delay between two regional messages $RI_F$ and $RI_B$ in the two-directional data propagation scheme.
 We assume that 100 vehicles are evenly distributed on each directional roadway and they are moving with a speed of 110 km/h.
 There is at least 11 ms of time delay between the first and the second arrived messages.
-According to the network condition, some following vehicles receive RI_B first while some others get RI_F first.
+According to the network condition, some following vehicles receive $RI_B$ first while some others get $RI_F$ first.
 The time delay slightly increases as the distance of a vehicle from the target road section becomes farther apart.

-Fig. 1.8.
-Time delay between RI_F and RI_B in the two-directional data propagation range of 5 km from the target road section while it takes about 156 ms for those messages to arrive at vehicles in the range of 30 km from the target road section.
+Fig. 1.11 shows the propagation delay to receive both regional messages.
+It takes about 25 ms for the regional messages to arrive at vehicles in the range of 5 km from the target road section while it takes about 156 ms for those messages to arrive at vehicles in the range of 30 km from the target road section.
 Even though the propagation delay increases proportionally to the distance, it is negligible compared with the time delay for the recipient vehicles to reach the target road section.